cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 Jsonnet was not designed with validation in mind.

 Jsonnet and GCL can be quite powerful at reducing boilerplate.
-The goal of CUE is not to be better at boilerplate remover than Jsonnet or GCL.
+The goal of CUE is not to be better at boilerplate removal than Jsonnet or GCL.
 CUE was designed to be an answer to two major shortcomings of these approaches: complexity and lack of typing.
 Jsonnet reduces some of the complexities of GCL, but largely falls into the same category.
-For CUE the tradoff was to add typing and reduce complexity (for humans and machines), at the expense of giving up flexibility.
+For CUE, the tradeoff was to add typing and reduce complexity (for humans and machines), at the expense of giving up flexibility.